rotundasoftware/cartero/README.md

 $ cartero ./views ./static/assets
 ```

 The cartero command bundles up the js and css assets required by each entry point found in `./views` and drops them into the output directory at `./static/assets` (along with information used at run time by [the hook](#the-hook)).
-Adding a `-w` flag will run cartero in watch mode so that the output is automatically updated when assets are changed. cartero's watch mode is extremely efficient, only rebuilding what is necessary given the changes made.
+Adding a `-w` flag will run cartero in watch mode so that the output is updated whenever assets are changed. cartero's watch mode is extremely efficient, only rebuilding what is necessary.

 ### The hook

 But the friction involved in modularizing front end code is not limited to build time, especially in multi-page applications.
 At run time, your application needs to be able to easily figure out where assets are located.
-For this reason, cartero provides a small (< 100 LOC) runtime library that your server side logic can use to look up asset urls or paths (based on a map output by cartero at build time).
-At the time of this writing, a hook is only available for node.js, but one can quickly be written for any server side environment.
+For this reason, cartero provides a small ([< 100 LOC](https://github.com/rotundasoftware/cartero-node-hook/blob/master/index.js)) runtime library that your server side logic can use to look up asset urls or paths (based on a map output by cartero at build time).
+At the time of this writing, a hook [is available for node.js](https://github.com/rotundasoftware/cartero-node-hook) only, but one can quickly be written for any server side environment.

 For example, if a `package.json` is provided in `./views/page1`, the following call will return the `script` and `link` tags needed to load its js and css bundles: